jilenski/frontend-mentor-solutions/nft-preview-card-component/README.md

 - I am also using SASS pre-processor to custom CSS.
 - I learned how it is easy to custom CSS by doing Mobile-first workflow.
 - The design is simple and beginner-friendly and suitable for familiarizing myself with coding web components.
-- I learned how to manipulate component content or state using Vanilla JavaScript.

 ### Continued development

-- I am planning to add transition effects upon submitting and displaying the acknoledgement message.
 - I am currently studying React for frontend development so after this I am planning to convert every component design with React framework.

 ### Useful resources